 Our ASAP program

-Since effective ADHD intervention is usually multimodal, we have partnered with occupational therapists and counselors to set up a unique, hybrid program to tackle attention and behavioural issues.
+Since effective ADHD intervention is usually multimodal, we have partnered with occupational therapists and counselors to set up a unique, hybrid program to tackle attention and behavioral issues.

 After which, putting together the different areas of the child’s profile, a customised ADHD program would be set up for the child.